Zitacuaro Council: History

 During existence of the council, the first draft of the national constitution was composed, the Constitutional Elements; the first stamp of Mexican coins was made; as well as the first attempts to obtain the recognition of the international community through the sending of an ambassador to the United States, Francisco Antonio de Peredo y Pereyra.

-The creation of the council drew the attention of the viceregal government and General Felix Maria Calleja, publishing a proclamation on 28 September 1811 from Guanajuato, ignoring the council, threatening to advance on Zitácuaro and putting a price on Rayón's head: ten thousand pesos.
+The creation of the council drew the attention of the viceregal government and General Félix María Calleja, publishing a proclamation on 28 September 1811 from Guanajuato, ignoring the council, threatening to advance on Zitácuaro and putting a price on López Rayón's head: ten thousand pesos.

 When these strategies failed, the royalists hired a person named J. Arnoldo to assassinate Rayón, but he was discovered and executed.

-General Calleja attacked Zitacuaro in the early days of January 1812 and makes the insurgent forces and the council flee Zitacuaro on 11 January 1812.
+General Calleja attacked Zitácuaro in the early days of January 1812 and makes the insurgent forces and the council flee the city on 11 January 1812.
 From there, the assembly was relocated to various cities under insurgent control: Tuzantla, Tlalchapa, and Sultepec.

 Despite being the first governmental body that represented areas liberated of Spanish control, it was unable to exercise any administrative power effectively as in theory it appointed local authorities to towns and municipalities under its jurisdiction.
 However, this task almost always fell on the military leaders who had conquered places that were outside their domain and pursued their own goals.
 Ineffectiveness to project administrative power, coupled with López Rayón's military loses, led to the eventual replacement of the governmental body by the Congress of Chilpancingo.